 The decision to get breast implants is a big one.
 You’re deciding to have surgery, to dedicate a few weeks to recovery and to change how you look.
 To make sure you’re really ready for the procedure, a breast augmentation consultation beforehand is a must.
 Your consultation is a chance to learn as much as possible about breast augmentation, about the surgeon and about what you can expect afterwards.

-Preparing for your breast augmentation consultation in advance is essential.
+Preparing for your breast augmentation consultation checklist in advance is essential.
 There are several things you can do to make the most of your consultation with a surgeon.

 Read Up on the Surgeon Before Your Breast Augmentation Consultation

 There are a number of plastic surgeons who perform breast augmentation surgery, some better than others.
 Learn as much as you can about the surgeon you are considering before you head in for a consultation.

 One important thing to look for is board certification.
 A board certified plastic surgeon not only completed medical school, but also a residency in plastic surgery.
 Earning certification also means that a surgeon has passed exams.

 You can also check out reviews of the surgeon you’re considering.
 If you know other women who have had breast implants, you can ask them for recommendations or for their opinion on the surgeon you’re considering.

 To get an idea of the type of work the surgeon does, it can be helpful to check out before and after photos of past patients.
 The photos will give you a sense of the type of patients the surgeon has worked with and of the type of results patients usually get.